gauravshinde17/Pizzasales_Dashboard/README.md

 - Sales peaked in July, May, and March, indicating higher demand during summer and spring, possibly due to holidays or special occasions.

 ### 4️⃣ Order Patterns
+- Peak Ordering Times:
-- Peak Ordering Times:Most orders were placed at 12 PM, 1 PM, and 6 PM, aligning with lunch and dinner hours.
+  - Most orders were placed at 12 PM, 1 PM, and 6 PM, aligning with lunch and dinner hours.
 - Day of the Week Trends:
   - FRIDAYS recorded the highest sales, likely due to the start of the weekend and social gatherings.
   - SUNDAYS had the lowest sales, possibly due to reduced dining out and a preference for home-cooked meals.